 ABCD – Development of educational programs and materials

-The Coady International Institute runs an annual 3-week Certificate in Mobilizing Assets for Community-driven Development that is also available as a specialization block in its 19-week Diploma in Development Leadership.
+The Coady International Institute runs a two-week certificate in Asset-Based and Citizen-Led Development that is also available as a specialization block in its Diploma in Development Leadership.

 The Institute is also willing to design and deliver shorter, customized versions of its ABCD educational programs.
 For example, 3-day, 5-day and 7-day courses and seminars have been offered in Egypt, Ethiopia, India, South Africa, Thailand and Vietnam.